Dead-end street

+Dead ends are added to roads in urban planning designs to limit traffic in residential areas.
+Some dead ends prohibit all-through traffic, while others allow cyclists, pedestrians, or other non-automotive traffic to pass through connecting easements or paths.
+The latter case is an example of filtered permeability.

+The International Federation of Pedestrians proposed calling such streets "living end streets" and to provide signage at the entry of the streets that clearly indicates non-automotive permeability.
+This would retain the dead end's primary function as a non-through road, but establish complete pedestrian and bicycle network connectivity.

-The term "dead end" is understood in all varieties of English, but the official terminology and traffic signs include many different alternatives.
-Some of these are used only regionally.
-In the United States and other countries, cul-de-sac is often not an exact synonym for dead end and refers to dead ends with a circular end, allowing for easy turning at the end of the road.
-In Australia and Canada, they are usually referred to as a court when they have a bulbous end.
+"Dead end" is not the most commonly used expression in all English-speaking regions.
+Official terminology and traffic signs include many alternatives; some are only used regionally.
+In the UK, a dead end residential street is sometimes called a close.
+In the United States, a cul-de-sac is often not an exact synonym for "dead end,” as it refers explicitly to a dead-end street with a circular end, making it easier for vehicles to turn around.
+Street names are determined at the city or county level, with most choosing to use court for a bulbous cul-de-sac.
+In Australia, a street with a bulbous end is usually referred to as a court.
+In Canada, where street names are decided on the municipal level, culs-de-sac are usually named courts.

-Dead ends are added to road layouts in urban planning to limit through-traffic in residential areas.
-While some dead ends provide no possible passage except in and out of their road entry, others allow cyclists, pedestrians or other non-automotive traffic to pass through connecting easements or paths, an example of filtered permeability.
-The International Federation of Pedestrians proposed to call such streets "living end streets" and to provide signage at the entry of the streets that make this permeability for pedestrians and cyclists clear.
-Its application retains the dead end's primary function as a non-through road, but establishes complete pedestrian and bicycle network connectivity.